 Supplements for a Cough

 The above remedies have the potential to bring relief to an acute cough.
-Used faithfully they can cure many coughs as well.
+Used faithfully they can heal many coughs as well.
 However, if your cough is a result of an infection, you can add other supplements that will help to get you back to yourself more quickly:

 - Vitamin C